-We complete the specification of model $M_{0}$ by assigning a prior distribution in the original parameterization.
-We let $\omega$ follow a uniform distribution over $(0,1)^{2}$, and independently we let $\lambda$ follow a uniform distribution over $(a_{0},1) \times (a_{1},1)$.
+As a prior specification for $M_0$, we let $\omega$ follow a uniform distribution over $(0,1)^{2}$, and independently let $\lambda$ follow a uniform distribution over $(a_{0},1) \times (a_{1},1)$.
 Thus hyperparameters $a_{0}$ and $a_{1}$ are worst-case assertions about the magnitude of outcome misclassification.
 (We presume $a_{0}>0.5$ and $a_{1}>0.5$ for technical reasons, which rules out placing any prior mass on a negative dependence between $Y$ and $Y^{*}$.)
-Note that the specified prior independence between $\omega$ and $\lambda$ is intuitive; there seems no reason to tie prior assertions about the $(Y|X)$ prevalences to prior assertions about the quality of $Y^{*}$ as a surrogate for $Y$.
-(And note also that it would be impossible to assert prior independence of $\phi$ and $\lambda$, since the support of $\lambda$ depends on $\phi$.)
+The prior independence between $\omega$ and $\lambda$ is intuitive; prior assertions about $(Y|X)$ prevalences are not tied to prior assertions about the quality of $Y^{*}$ as a surrogate for $Y$.
+(And prior independence of $\phi$ and $\lambda$ would not be possible, since the support of $\lambda$ depends on $\phi$.)